 Protocol and Photos to Elicit Personal Narratives

-You can download the specific protocol and photos used to elicit the samples from the SALT web site at www.saltsoftware.com/resources/databases.
+You can download the photos used to elicit the samples from the SALT web site at www.saltsoftware.com/resources/databases.
+The link to download the photos is in the text describing the NZ-AU Personal Narratives database.